vOptSolver/vOptLib/README.md

 ## About
 VOPTlib (short for vector optimization library) is a collection problem instances for benchmarking multi-objective solvers.
-It covers a variety of Multiobjective linear optimization problems (multiobjective combinatorial, multiobjective integer linear, multiobjective mixed integer programs).
+It covers a variety of Multiobjective linear optimization problems (multiobjective combinatorial problems, multiobjective integer linear programs, multiobjective mixed integer programs).
 The repository is maintained by Xavier.Gandibleux@univ-nantes.fr

 ## History